relaybox/relaybox-client-js/README.md

 In order to use this library, you need to create a free account and [API key](https://relaybox.net/docs/authentication/api-keys).
 Find more details [here](https://relaybox.net/docs/getting-started).

-If you find any issues with this library, please report them [here](https://github.com/relaybox/relaybox-client-js/issues) or contact support@relaybox.net.
+If you find any issues, please report them [here](https://github.com/relaybox/relaybox-client-js/issues) or contact support@relaybox.net.

 ## Install the Client SDK Library